-Effective December 30, 2002, Unit employees possessing the certification and assigned to work as Hazardous Materials Specialists shall receive One Hundred (\$100) Dollars per month while assigned to these duties.
+Unit employees possessing the certification and assigned to work as Hazardous Materials Specialists shall receive One Hundred (\$100) Dollars per month while assigned to these duties through June 30, 2007.
+Effective July 1, 2007 employees shall instead receive an additional compensation of two (2%) percent of base pay.